satansdeer/satansdeer.github.com/_posts/2017-12-23-react-native-e2e-tests-with-detox.markdown

 title:  React Native E2E Testing With Detox
 date:   2017-11-28 22:58:45 +0300
 categories: js functional
-state: hidden
-image: reducers_vs_transducers.jpg
+image: e2e_with_detox.jpg
 ---

 When you develop for web you have a lot of options to set up your e2e tests. _Protractor, CasperJS, PhantomJS, DalekJS_ and a lot of others.
 That's not the case in the world of mobile development.
-But worry not, I'm going to show you the best way (in my opinion) to test your application from users point of view.
+But worry not, I'm going to show you the best way (__in my opinion__) to test your application from __users point of view__.

 I think everyone will agree that having bugs is lame.
 Testing your application manually is also lame: it requires a lot of time, and you can forget to test certain scenarios or just overlook bugs.